cmoore/cmoore.github.com/_posts/2011-09-28-productivity.markdown

 # That's not enough!

 Still, as much as I know, and I'll be the first to admit that the more I learn, the more I learn that I only know a fraction of what's there, that's not enough!
 It's not enough to be fortunate enough to have a job doing what you do when you have spare time.
-The practice of taking an idea and creating something useful from it is, aside from hanging out with my family, what I truely love to do.
+The practice of taking an idea and creating something useful from it is, aside from hanging out with my family, what I truly love to do.
 The degree of drive I feel to do it isn't even remotely approached by anything else that I do.
 Still, it's not enough.

 Looking back, it's easy to see what happened.
 At least, I think I understand what happened.
 Distilled, what I end up doing is having complete conversations, either individually or in a meeting, with people wherein I might make a commitment to do something, and ten minutes later not even remember that I had the conversation.
 Sounds crazy, doesn't it?
 I don't know how many times I've been told `Clint, I thought you said you were going to ...`, or `Clint, I thought we talked about ...`, or `Who was supposed to handle that?
 Clint?
 Oh, ok, So, Clint, where are we at on that?`.
 This is all one thing if you are a teenager, but I'm a grown man, damned near 40, with kids, a wife, and a mortgage.